 note: adopted 2006; the 2004 constitution of the post-Taliban government mandated that a new national anthem should be written containing the phrase "Allahu Akbar" (God is Great) and mentioning the names of Afghanistan's ethnic groups

-Algeria name: "Kassaman" (We Pledge)
+name: "Kassaman" (We Pledge)

 lyrics/music: Mufdi ZAKARIAH/Mohamed FAWZI